 In the greenhouse, (which I only keep above 40° F at night) the plants sit on their heating pad.
 This helps them survive and grow.
 When I begin to see roots coming out of the bottom of the peat pellet, it’s time to make a decision.

-Take a full page (single sheet) or newspaper and fold it in half lengthwise.
+- Take a full page (single sheet) of newspaper and fold it in half lengthwise.
 Place a straight sided jar (I used a tall jelly jar) on the sheet with about 2” of newspaper extended-beyond the open top of the jar.
 Roll up the paper on the jar.

 When all danger of frost has passed – or you can’t stand to wait any longer, you are ready to plant outside.

 Place the seedlings in a non-heated shady location for a couple of days.
 This will help them harden off and suffer less from the change in environment.

 Dig a hole everywhere you want your borage to grow and plant paper pot and all.
 Water well and wait for the flowers and bees to arrive.
 It’s that easy.